MCV-2019-M1-Project/Team4/README.md

 Members: Sergio Casas Pastor, Sanket Biswas, Josep Brugués i Pujolràs

-### Week 1
+### Week 2

-The tasks for the first week include:
+The tasks for the second week include:

-* Create histogram image descriptors for both the museum images and the query sets
+* Create 2D/3D blocks and multiresolution histograms image descriptors
-* Implement similarity measures to compare the images
+* Test system using new histograms and query set from last week QS2-W1
-* Implement a retrieval system to get the K top results
+* Detect and remove text from images
-* Evaluate the results using the MAP@k metric
+* Evaluate text detection using bounding boxes and IoU parameter
-* Background removal of images from QS2
+* Evaluate the retrieval system for QS1-W2 removing the text region
-* Evaluate the masks and the retrieval system for QS2
+* Evaluate the retrieval system for QS2-W2 which contains more than one painting per image, removing background and text regions

-Slides for Week 1 are available here: [Slides](https://drive.google.com/file/d/12lkVgFkJs0ZWDThkyyTrXcP2W6iZ5FQz/view?usp=sharing)
+Slides for Week 2 are available here: [Slides](https://drive.google.com/open?id=1HnHFoQNfw116Y6bx3lS0ndQQlz-D3-SC)

 ### How to run